- February 14, 2022

 - Placing personal property (such as home, real estate, financial portfolio, etc.) as collateral for a business loan.

-“Inside piercing” of the corporate veil has been upheld by Missouri courts.
-Inside piercing is when a minority owner of an LLC intentionally pierces their own entity’s veil to seek recovery for liability of the LLC.
-In other words, courts allow, under appropriate circumstances, a minority LLC member to sue the LLC responsible for a loss or injury to the minority member.
+“Inside piercing” of the corporate veil occurs when a minority owner of an LLC intentionally pierces their own entity’s veil to seek recovery for liability of the LLC.
+Courts allow, under appropriate circumstances, a minority LLC member to sue the LLC responsible for a loss or personal injury to the minority member through fraud or wrong.
 In this way, the minority member can access the individual assets of fellow LLC members.
 This legal concept is articulated by the Missouri Court of Appeals in Hibbs v.
-Berger 430 S.W.3d 296, 304 (Mo.
+Berger, 430 S.W.3d 296, 304 (Mo.
 App.
 E.D.
 2014).

 Establishing an LLC and Other Business Matters